enctl/cqrs-es-kafka/README.md

-# Building Scalable Application
+# Elastic Applications with Apache Kafka
-## ACME-Solution Reference Implementation
+## Sample Implementation

-The purpose of this repository is to provide a reference implementation for a sample application called ACME-Solution which is used as a sample application that should be built in a scalable way.
-The detailed description for the application architecture and the styles underpinning it, please check my [blog](https://architectworks.ghost.io/) on Ghost.io
+The purpose of this repository is to provide a reference implementation for a sample application that demonstrates the usage of Apache Kafka.
+The detailed description for the application architecture and the styles underpinning it, please check my [blog](https://architectworks.ghost.io/distributed-applications-with-kafka/) on Ghost.io

 ## Architectural Styles
 The implementation adapts the following architectural styles: